ccubed/PyMoe/docs/source/Mal.rst

     Given a proper username, retrieve a user's watched statistics and their full anime and manga data inside an encapsulated user object.

+    The user endpoint does not have average score data available for any anime or manga.
+It only has the user score data available.
+The average scores will be populated with None.

 Encapsulations Again
 --------------------
 You should probably go read :doc:`MAL Encapsulations<malencap>` now.
 These encapsulations are very important to the way PyMoe works and having a good knowledge of them will allow you to do impressive things within PyMoe.
 What you ask?